biodati/studio_help/docs/sections/knowledge/searching_knowledge_overview.md

 # Searching Knowledge Overview

-## How to find Nanopubs, expand Assertions, and utilize the Facets.

 When you're ready to search for a nanopub, you can get there a few different ways.
 The easiest way is through the home screen, otherwise known as the dashboard.
 Once you've landed yourself on the dashboard, you'll see a box that says "Knowledge," under it will be a couple of options.
 Click the Search icon.